ubports/docs.ubports.com/sdk/apps/qml/QtQuick/PathView.rst

 The below example demonstrates how to make a simple highlight.
 Note the use of the
-`PathView.onPath </sdk/apps/qml/QtQuick/PathView#onPath-attached-prop>`__
+:ref:`PathView.onPath <sdk_qtquick_pathview#onPath-attached-prop>` attached
-attached property to ensure that the highlight is hidden when flicked away from the path.
+property to ensure that the highlight is hidden when flicked away from the path.

 .. code:: qml